gracelang/language/languageSpec/spec.md

 ## Booleans

-The predefined constants `true` and `false` denote values of Grace’s `Boolean` type.
+The predefined constants `true` and `false` denote values of Grace's `Boolean` type.
 Boolean operators are written using `&&` for and, `||` for or, and prefix `!` for not.